LinkedIn About Section Content Development Guide

 ❌ Chronological job history

-❌ Third-person executive bios (unless branding or target role demands it)
+❌ Third-person executive bios (unless required for branding or target role)

 ❌ Generic soft-skill statements (“I’m hardworking and a team player”)